-Procedures to Follow to Obtain Continuing Program Out-of-Country Authorization
+Procedures Department Must Follow to Obtain Continuing Program Out-of-Country Authorization

-- Submit J-1 Scholar Notice of Departure form, signed by both the J-1 professor/research scholar and the host department contact with supporting documentation.
+- Submit J-1 Scholar Notice of Departure, signed by both the J-1 professor/research scholar and the hosting department contact, with supporting documentation.

-- Remember that a valid travel signature is required on the DS-2019 in order to return to the U.S. Please email email@example.com to schedule an appointment for a travel and reentry signature on Form DS-2019
+- Remind J-1 Scholar that a valid travel signature is required on the DS-2019 in order to return to the U.S.

 During the absence, the department must: